 Coxon also favored a 1968 model he owned.
 Unlike the earlier model, this one featured a humbucker pickup in the bridge position.
 This allowed for a slightly thicker and warmer sound, whilst still enabling a lot of the brighter tones that would be produced by an all single coil guitar.

 If you want the same sounding guitar, check out his signature Telecaster model.
 The design is built on the foundations of the 1969 Tele that he owned, but the pickups have a unique configuration.

 In the neck position, we have a Seymour Duncan SH-1 Humbucker, and in the bridge are retro-sounding single-coil pickups.
 This combination enables a lot of versatility.

 Coxon’s also been known to make use of a few Gibson guitars, although he’s never given them quite the same level of praise as his beloved Telecasters.
-Despite that, he has chosen some of the greatest Gibson guitars around – including a personal favourite of mine, the SG Special.
+Despite that, he has chosen some of the greatest Gibson guitars around – including a personal favorite of mine, the SG Special.